Hurna/Hurna-Core/README.md

 ## Data Structures
 - **Binary Search Tree:** Binary Search Tree, Ordered Tree or Sorted Binary Tree divides all its sub-trees into two segments: left sub-tree and right sub-tree.

+## Maze Generators
+- **Binary Tree:** Generate a maze using a binary tree strategy.
+- **Depth First Search:** Generate a maze using a randomized version of the Depth First Search (DFS) algorithm.
+- **Kruskal's:** Generate a maze using a randomized version of the Kruskal's algorithm.
+- **Prim's:** Generate a maze using a randomized version of the Prim's algorithm.
+- **Recursive Division:** Generate a maze by recursively building walls (fractal kind).
+- **Sidewinder:** Generate a maze using a binary tree strategy.

 ## Search
 - **Binary Search:** Iteratively proceed a dichotomous search, within a sorted sequence, on the first occurrence of the key.